-Accident report books are situated in the secretary's office and the kitchen.
+Accident report books are situated in the Secretary's Office.

 Any incident/accident must be recorded in an accident book by the person attending the casualty or dealing with the incident.
-This record will include the date, time and place of the incident, full name of the injured/ill person, details of the injury/illness and what first aid treatment was given, and name and signature of the first aider or appropriate person dealing with the incident.
+This record will include the date, time and place of the incident, full name of the injured/ill person, details of the injury/illness and what first aid treatment was given, and the name and signature of the first aider or appropriate person dealing with the incident.

-A copy of the report is sent home to the parent or guardian on the same day or as reasonably practicable.
-Completed accident report books will be maintained in the school office and then the storeroom.
+A copy of the repot is sent home to the parent or guardian on the same day or as reasonably practicable.
+Completed accident report books will be maintained in the school office then the storeroom.